Nym gets $6M for its anonymous overlay mixnet to sell privacy as a service – TechCrunch

 Switzerland-based privacy startup Nym Technologies has raised $6 million, which is being loosely pegged as a Series A round.

-The latest funding will be used to continue commercial development of network infrastructure which combines an old idea for obfuscating the metadata of data packets at the transport network layer (Mixnets) with a crypto inspired reputation and incentive mechanism to drive the required quality of service and support a resilient, decentralized infrastructure.
+The latest funding will be used to continue commercial development of network infrastructure, which combines an old idea for obfuscating the metadata of data packets at the transport network layer (Mixnets) with a crypto inspired reputation and incentive mechanism to drive the required quality of service and support a resilient, decentralized infrastructure.

 Nym’s pitch is it’s building “an open-ended anonymous overlay network that works to irreversibly disguise patterns in Internet traffic”.

-Unsurprisingly, given its attention to crypto mechanics, investors in the Series A have strong crypto ties — and cryptocurrency-related use-cases are also where Nym expects its first users to come from — with the round led by Polychain Capital, with participation from a number of smaller European investors including Eden Block, Greenfield One, Maven11, Tioga, and 1kx.
+Unsurprisingly, given its attention to crypto mechanics, investors in the Series A have strong crypto ties — and cryptocurrency-related use cases are also where Nym expects its first users to come from — with the round led by Polychain Capital, with participation from a number of smaller European investors including Eden Block, Greenfield One, Maven11, Tioga and 1kx.

 Commenting in a statement, Will Wolf of Polychain Capital, said: “We’re incredibly excited to partner with the Nym team to further their mission of bringing robust, sustainable and permissionless privacy infrastructure to all Internet users.
 We believe the Nym network will provide the strongest privacy guarantees with the highest quality of service of any mixnet and thus may become a very valuable piece of core internet infrastructure.”

-The Internet’s ‘original sin’ was that core infrastructure wasn’t designed with privacy in mind.
-Therefore the level of complicity involved in Mixnets — shuffling and delaying encrypted data packets in order to shield sender-to-recipient metadata from adversaries with a global view of a network — probably seemed like over engineering all the way back when the web’s scaffolding was being pieced together.
+The internet’s “original sin” was that core infrastructure wasn’t designed with privacy in mind.
+Therefore the level of complicity involved in Mixnets — shuffling and delaying encrypted data packets in order to shield sender-to-recipient metadata from adversaries with a global view of a network — probably seemed like over-engineering all the way back when the web’s scaffolding was being pieced together.

-But then came Bitcoin and the crypto boom and — also in 2013 — the Snowden revelations which ripped the veil off the NSA’s ‘collect it all’ mantra, as Booz Allen Hamilton sub-contractor Ed risked it all to dump data on his own (and other) governments’ mass surveillance programs.
+But then came Bitcoin and the crypto boom and — also in 2013 — the Snowden revelations, which ripped the veil off the NSA’s “collect it all” mantra, as Booz Allen Hamilton sub-contractor Ed risked it all to dump data on his own (and other) governments’ mass surveillance programs.
 Suddenly network level adversaries were front page news.
-And so was Internet privacy.
+And so was internet privacy.

-Since Snowden’s big reveal, there’s been a slow burn of momentum for privacy tech — with rising consumer awareness fuelling usage of services like e2e encrypted email and messaging apps.
+Since Snowden’s big reveal, there’s been a slow burn of momentum for privacy tech — with rising consumer awareness fuelling usage of services like E2E encrypted email and messaging apps.
 Sometimes in spurts and spikes, related to specific data breaches and scandals.
 Or indeed privacy-hostile policy changes by mainstream tech giants (hi Facebook!).

-Legal clashes between surveillance laws and data protection rights are also causing growing b2b headaches, especially for US-based cloud services.
+Legal clashes between surveillance laws and data protection rights are also causing growing B2B headaches, especially for U.S.-based cloud services.
 While growth in cryptocurrencies is driving demand for secure infrastructure to support crypto trading.

-In short, the opportunity for privacy tech, both b2b and consumer-facing, is growing.
+In short, the opportunity for privacy tech, both B2B and consumer-facing, is growing.
 And the team behind Nym thinks conditions look ripe for general purpose privacy-focused networking tech to take off too.

-Of course there is already a well known anonymous overlay network in existence: Tor, which does onion routing to obfuscate where traffic was sent from and where it ends up.
+Of course there is already a well-known anonymous overlay network in existence: Tor, which does onion routing to obfuscate where traffic was sent from and where it ends up.

 The node-hopping component of Nym’s network shares a feature with the Tor network.
 But Tor does not do packet mixing — and Nym’s contention is that a functional mixnet can provide even stronger network-level privacy.